On general divisor functions over Piatetski-Shapiro sequences: Introduction

-is the $k$-free divisor function.
-In fact, by using the main result of \cite{P}, we can give an asymptotic formula of the following form. \begin{Theorem} Let $\tau_{(k)}(n)$ be the $k$-free divisor function.
-Then for $\gamma=1/c$ and $c\in(1,6/5),$ we have
+In fact, by using the main result of \cite{P}, similar arguments as (\ref{hy}), we can give an asymptotic formula of the following form. \begin{Corollary} Let $\tau_{(k)}(n)$ be the $k$-free divisor function.
+Then for any sufficiently large $x,$ fixed $c\in(1,6/5)$ and $\gamma=1/c,$ we have